 It is clear here from the last paragraph that this type of breach requires not only the engineering of the mailbox configuration but also the engineering of human weaknesses or weak procedures.
 The fact is that even given good procedures around payment handling, a skilled attacker may still engineer a win at some point.
 A business cannot afford even one of these payments to go missing regardless of who pays (client or vendor).

 Naturally prevention is best.
 Secure your people and accounts properly.
 However breaches still can happen.
 The above steps list a number of rules and audit events that can detect the incident.
-Such auditing is usually only performed after the fact during incident response or using our product Octiga Office 365 Recover.
+Such auditing is usually only performed after the fact during incident response or using our product.

 Be Proactive - Octiga Office 365 Detect to the rescue

 Timely Knowledge is key.
 After the fact is too late to save the business from such a loss.
-Octiga is soon to launch Octiga Office 365 Detect which can find and alert to these incidents in real-time.
-Stay tuned for upcoming details and access to our free to use “Early Adopter” program.
+Octiga's detect feature can find and alert to these incidents in real-time.
+Stay tuned for upcoming details and contact us to access our free to use “Early Adopter” program.